-Students in the following concentrations must be accepted through portfolio review into upper-division classes (300 and 400 levels) in these programs: BA in Art with a concentration in digital art; BFA in art with a concentration in drawing, intermedia, painting, or photography.
-The minimum GPA required is 2.70 overall and 3.00 for art classes.
-Portfolio deadlines are March 15 for admission to fall semester upper-division classes and October 15 for spring classes.
+Students who have been admitted to the School of Art before the fall semester of 2006 need to submit application materials, including a portfolio, for acceptance into upper division classes (300 and 400 levels) in the following programs: BA in Art with a concentration in digital art; BFA in art with concentrations in drawing, intermedia, painting, and photography.
+Eligibility for these programs requires a GPA of at least 2.70 overall and 3.00 for art classes.
+Portfolio deadlines are March 1 for acceptance into fall semester upper-division classes and October 1 for spring classes.
 Transfer students are encouraged to apply a semester before attending ASU.
+Students who have been admitted before the fall of 2006 must follow the course prerequisites and program requirements appropriate for their catalog year.